GregM/GregM.github.io/_posts/2014-02-07-shadow-dom-update-no-more-hats-and-cats.md

 ---
 layout: post
-title: Shadow Dom Update: No More Hats And Cats
+title: Shadow Dom Update No More Hats And Cats
 date:   2014-02-07
 categories: posts
 ---